kaiwren/gsheets-template/README.md

 This project serves as a template for GSheets AppScripts Projects for small data processing and analysis projects.
 [Source on Github](https://github.com/kaiwren/gsheets-template).

+## SpreadSheet Conventions

+* Segregate sheets in a spreadsheet into readonly and writeonly as far as possible
+	* Name readonly sheets with prefix "DB"
+	* Name writeonly sheets with prefix "OP"

 ## Setup

 * https://codelabs.developers.google.com/codelabs/clasp/#0